joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 1. I've taken some liberties with these groups, but I want to minimize the dimensions as much as possible.

+FOR NGROK

+This would be a great place for feedback because it has a lot of downstream impact on the rest of the model.

 -->